J. William Reynolds

-Early life
+Early life and education

-Reynolds is a lifelong Bethlehem Native.
-He attended Liberty High School and received his bachelor's degree in education from Moravian University.
+Reynolds is a lifelong Bethlehem, Pennsylvania native and attended Liberty High School in Bethlehem and received his bachelor's degree in education from Moravian University.

 Career

-Educator

 He served as a legislative aide to state representative Steve Samuelson from May 2003 through September 2009.
 He then worked as a history teacher in the Allentown School District from September 2009 until his mayoral campaign in 2021.

 Bethlehem City Council

 Reynolds was elected in the Bethlehem City Council in 2007 and took office in 2008.
 At the time he was the youngest person to be elected to this position.
-He was elected the President of City Council in 2016, and held this office until he became Mayor in 2021.
+He was elected the President of City Council in 2016, and held this office until he became Mayor in 2022.
 At the time of stepping down he was the longest serving member of the City Council.
 He was known for his activism for civil rights and equality, and his push for financial accountability for economic development programs.
 He has supported the City Council's efforts to decriminalize marijuana and reform the police.